ArtifexSoftware/MuPDF.NET/docs/api/document.rst

-:meth:`Document.GetXrefStream`                  get decompressed `xref` stream :meth:`Document.GetXrefStreamRaw`               PDF only: raw stream source at `xref` :meth:`Document.XrefXmlMetaData`                PDF only: `xref` of XML metadata :attr:`Document.ChapterCount`                   number of chapters :attr:`Document.FormFonts`                      number of chapters :attr:`Document.IsClosed`                       has document been closed?
+:meth:`Document.GetXrefStream`                  get decompressed `xref` stream :meth:`Document.GetXrefStreamRaw`               PDF only: raw stream source at `xref` :meth:`Document.XrefXmlMetaData`                PDF only: `xref` of XML metadata :meth:`Document.UpdateTocItem`                  update bookmark by letting it point to nowhere :meth:`Document.UpdateObject`                   PDF only: Replace object definition of :data:`xref` with the provided string :meth:`Document.UpdateStream`                   Replace the stream of an object identified by *xref*, which must be a PDF dictionary.
+:attr:`Document.ChapterCount`                   number of chapters :attr:`Document.FormFonts`                      number of chapters :attr:`Document.IsClosed`                       has document been closed?